What color is your development plan?

 An admission that the old way of doing business is no longer relevant and effective is not a judgment of traditional fundraising best practices.
 It is an acknowledgement that in this new world, we all are transforming into a new way of being.
 Our communities are increasingly less White than before.
 We must turn to other races and cultures that will inevitably liven and ignite passion for mission work through a different lens.

-To adapt nonprofit development plans to our new normal, we must change our outlook and approach to fundraising.
+To adapt a nonprofit development plan to our new normal, we must change our outlook and approach to fundraising.
 We will continue to frame giving as a bridge from where we are now to where we could be.
 We will continue to creatively tell our stories that shine light on our missions, and we will always be fueled by the interests and passions of our donors.
 By adding a little color to the plan, we spice up our activities with new notions that all stakeholder groups have something to offer to campaigns, events, and stories we tell in grant applications.

 It is important to remember that when people, regardless of color, give money to causes that they believe in, it makes them feel good—about themselves and about the communities they live in.
 We will not, even in this new normal, deny them that opportunity.